Danitiate/IN3030/Oblig 1/README.txt

 	4.3: I need to use a semophore when updating the global variables.
 That way, the globalMin won't be read and changed into a smaller value while another thread is still updating.

-	4.4: I can't seem to get a better result, so I have deducted it must be hardware.
+	4.4: I can't seem to get a better speedup on PC 1, so I have deducted it must be hardware.
 	     My initial thought was that the semophore is causing the time loss, but even when commenting it out (this will give the wrong answer!), the program actually used more time!
 I suppose the reason why is the threads keep updating globalMin, sometimes to a smaller value, thus running the method setGlobalMin() more often.